DeamonPedro/DeamonPedro/README.md

 #

 - 🏠 Living in Maranhão - Brazil
-- 🎓 Currently studying Computer Science at IFMA-CAXIAS
+- 🎓 Bachelor in Computer Science at IFMA-CAXIAS
 - 💻 Specialized in Back-end Development
 - 😃 Enthusiast of personal applications of execution in Server Side
 - 🐧 Linux Heavy User